cython/cython/docs/src/userguide/language_basics.rst

     cdef object ftang(object int):
         ...

+.. note:: Currently, Cython contains a bug not allowing returning ``object`` in
+    pure python from C function.

 In the interests of clarity, it is probably a good idea to always be explicit about object parameters in C functions.